 Alternative Salmon Assessment Studies

 Dr. Daniel Auerbach (left) and Avery Hoffman (right) fly a drone to survey the Kwethluk River in July 2024.
+Credit Andrew Magel/KRITFC.

-Providing high-resolution imagery and having the ability to navigate remote waterways, drones have the potential for more accurate and efficient data collection.
+Providing high-resolution imagery and having the ability to navigate remote waterways, camera-based systems have the potential for more accurate and efficient data collection.
 They are cost-effective compared to traditional spawner assessment projects, and their uses are multifold.
 While the data collected can be used to estimate salmon spawner abundance, it can also evaluate habitat quality and analyze larger environmental trends related to the fisheries.

 During July of 2024, KRITFC and its partner, Washington State University conducted a drone study on the Kwethluk River to evaluate the feasibility of drone use for fisheries population monitoring and habitat stability.
 This was the initial phase in a broader project aiming to enhance data collection and improve the quality of escapement estimates.
 In just under two weeks, the drone survey method produced over 60,000 images of salmon spawners, habitat, and river conditions across 60+ miles of the Kwethluk River.